top of page

 Life has been such that it has made him wary of the kindness of strangers.
 The person in question is me.
 There has to be an ulterior motive behind an unsolicited generosity.
 ‘Why do you want to write about me? 'he said when we met in Lodhi Garden.
 He didn’t want to meet in Khan Market after he recently quit his job at the café; doesn’t seem to be an amicable separation.

 I didn’t tell him that his predicament in life interests me, instead, tried explain, ‘I find you situation in life intriguing.
 I know so much is happening in your life when nothing seems to be happening.
 I’m curious to know about how hope works.
-People have done well in life have treated miseries as a motivation for change.’
+People have done well in life who treated miseries as a motivation for change.’
 Perhaps, I ended up saying it in a way, that conveyed to him that I’m moved by his plight.
 He was a shade embarrassed.

 ‘What do you want to do in life or what do you want out of this life?’
 That’s an existential question many sages have been dabbling with for millennia, but none of them have been as categorical as Sanjay.
 ‘I want to be rich, very rich,’ he gets a shade impatient.